verfasor/ThinkPad-T530-Hackintosh/README.md

 **DISCLAIMER: YOU'RE NOTHING BUT AN A-HOLE IF YOU SELL EFI FOLDER (CONFIG) THAT'S ALREADY AVAILABLE FOR FREE OF COST.
 DON'T DO THAT.**

+**Update: Catalina testing went smooth.
+I'll update the EFI folder in a while**

 # T530 Hackintosh Mojave Clover & Config.

 **Fork or star, it's your call.**